What Are The Best Strategies For Streamlining Your Curriculum?

 Although students need some practice with the format of high-stakes tests, we believe that most assessment should be integrated with daily learning to save time and improve student achievement.
 Extensive benchmark testinging and test-preparation materials take time away from the in-depth learning required by the Common Core.

 Assessment that is part of instruction allows teachers to provide effective feedback to students during the learning process so they can improve their work.
-For example, the Common Core math standards call for students to “construct viable arguments and critique the reasoning of others.”
+For example, the math standards may call for students to “construct viable arguments and critique the reasoning of others.”

 As students are working on math problems, the teacher can circulate through the room asking them to explain their reasoning.
 Thus, the teacher can informally assess the progress of the students and provide immediate feedback to encourage improvement.
 Students may do fewer, problems but their reasoning skills should improve.